*Updated: July 3, 2025

 Hosting a party can be stressful as a pet parent, especially if you’re worried about your dog.
 But with a few simple steps, you can pull off a great party and a calm dog.

 Don’t forget that your dog’s presentation is key too.
-I always like having a good dog grooming wipe on hand like these, because I know even with a good bath, Henry will get dirty in quickly.
+I always like having a good dog grooming wipe on hand like these, because I know even with a bath, Henry will get dirty quickly.

 Also, if you have a teething puppy, don’t forget a good teething toy, like this one.
 It will save your guests from being used as teething toys.
 Additionally, never underestimate the power of a good cuddler dog bed.
 Finally, a heartbeat dog toy can work miracles!
 Henry loves his!